An Interactive Desktop and Scripting Environment for Engineering Analysis and CAE Process Automation

 - By using a common development platform it becomes easier to develop new functions in collaboration with partners or subcontractors.

 FEMtools Framework Components

 - Graphics viewers.

 - FEMtools API function libraries.

 Direct Data Interfaces

 FEMtools Framework is an open program that can be naturally integrated in an existing CAE environment.
-Two-directional translators are available with the most popular FEA and test database formats (NASTRAN, ANSYS, I-DEAS , ABAQUS, Universal File, ... and with other commercial software like MS Excel, and MATLAB.
+Two-directional translators are available with the most popular FEA and test database formats (ABAQUS, ANSYS, LS-DYNA, NASTRAN, Universal File, ...) and with other popular software like MS Excel, and MATLAB.
 These translators are direct and are integrated with no limitation of FE model size.
-New interfaces can easily be developed using the FEMtools scripting language.
+New interfaces can be developed using the FEMtools scripting language.

 The ability to communicate with external databases serves several specific purposes, like for example:

 - Converting finite element mesh data between different formats.